• Skip to primary navigation

 Butter

-Melted salted butter is used to flavour the ingredients and bind them together along with the eggs.
+Melted butter is used to flavour the ingredients and bind them together along with the eggs.
+You can use salted or unsalted butter.

 Baking powder and Bicarbonate of Soda